 - Stay hydrated and bring plenty of water.

 - Protect yourself from the sun and wind.

 Desert X is committed to minimizing impact on the environment in the production of this exhibition, and asks visitors to share this commitment when visiting sites.
 Do not leave garbage at sites, take out anything you bring in, and stay on designated pathways.
 Read more about how you can help us protect the land here.

 Yes, Desert X is for people of all ages.

 There are no public restrooms at any Desert X sites.

 Are pets allowed?

-Desert X takes place in urban and natural outdoor public spaces, some areas and properties might restrict access to pets, please follow public guidelines regarding your pets and, keep your pets leashed, continue to follow social distancing, do not touch the artworks, and respect the environment.
+Desert X takes place in urban and natural outdoor public spaces, some areas and properties might restrict access to pets, please follow public guidelines regarding your pets and, keep your pets leashed, do not touch the artworks, and respect the environment.

-Bring a camera and tag us using #desertx #dx21 #desertx2021.
-Follow us @_desertx
+Bring a camera and tag us using #desertx, #desertx2023, and #dx23 Follow us @_desertx

 How can I learn more about the art?